ICanBoogie/Prototype/README.md

-## Getters and setters
+## Defining getters and setters

-Getters and setters are available by extending the `Object` class.
-They are defined as `protected` functions and are mapped to magic properties.
-Thus, you don't call a `set_minutes()` method to set _minutes_ or a `get_minutes()` method to get them, but simply use a magic `minutes` property, just like you would with any property.
+A getter is a method that gets the value of a specific property.
+A setter is a method that sets the value of a specific property.
+You can define getters and setters on sub-classes of the [Object][] class, using either the inheritance of the class or the prototype associated with it.

-Two types of getters are available. _Lazy_ getters creates properties when they are first accessed while _volatile_ getters leave the persistence of the property value up to the getter.
-More over, you can define read-only or write-only properties using _volatile_ getters/setters.
+Using a combination of getters, setters, properties, and properties visibility you can create read-only properties, write-only properties, virtual properties, façade properties, and implement lazy loading.

-__Remember__: Getters/setters are only called when the property they _emulate_ is not accessible.
+__Something to remember__: The getter or the setter is only called when the corresponding property is not accessible.
+This is most notably important to remember when using lazy loading, which creates the associated property when called.